Rendaw/continuations/readme.md

 </plugin>
 ```

 You can use something similar with the `maven-exec-plugin` if you use that for running your jar normally.
+You may have to add the `-javaagent` to your run configuration separately if you're using an IDE.

 #### Note:

 It's possible to install the agent into the classloader programmatically but I haven't tried it myself.
-In this case
-you need to be careful that no classes to be instrumented are loaded until after installing the agent.
+In this case you need to be careful that no classes to be instrumented are loaded until after installing the agent.

+# How it works

+1. During suspendable method execution, every stack change (local created, local de-scoped) is mirrored in a thread-local coroutine `Stack` class.
+2. `Coroutine.yield()` records the position (instruction index) then raises `SuspendException`.
+The stack unwinds normally back to the method that called `coroutine.run`, where normal flow continues.
+The stack before yielding is still stored in the coroutine's `Stack`.
+3. Instrumentation adds a jump table to each suspendable call to each suspendable method.
+4. Resuming the coroutine calls the root function again.
+Each function in the previous is re-entered via the jump table at the start of the caller function, and the final jump table moves the instruction pointer to directly after the `yield` call.

 # History

+This is fairly barebones, and I stripped out some classes (Coiterator) to make it even moreso.
+I hope that more fully-featured toolkits and integrations with libraries such as Xnio can use this as a base, and if a better implementation comes out by keeping this small it will be easy to replace.

 2017-: rendaw https://github.com/rendaw/coroutines